konijetisaikalyan/QR-Recognition-and-AR-Model-Load-Application/README.md

 - **Mobile Compatibility**: While the app works on desktop, enhancements can be made to optimize the experience on mobile devices.
 - **QR Code History**: A feature to save scanned QR code results for later reference.
 - **Multi-Code Scanning**: Scanning multiple QR codes in a single image.

+## Acknowledgments

+- **React.js**: For building the user interface.
+- **Babylon.js**: For rendering and interacting with 3D models.
+- **ZXing Library**: For QR code scanning and decoding.
+- **MariaDB**: For storing metadata and model data.
+- **Node.js & Express**: For backend server and API handling.

+Special thanks to the open-source community for their contributions.